 The DMin extension in Guatemala City is the seminary's Spanish-language DMin program for leaders in Latin America, Spain, North America, and elsewhere.
-The week of residence is offered on the campus of the Seminario Teológico Centroamericano (SETECA) in Guatemala City.
+The week of residence is offered on the campus of the Seminario Teológico Centroamericano (SETECA) in Guatemala City and online through remote video conferencing.
 The courses offered in the Spanish DMin program are the same as those offered in Dallas but are contextualized for the Spanish-speaking world.
 Interested students should contact the DMin office for more information.